 Before serving, all we have to do is put the salad pieces in this dressing, mix them lightly and be ready.
 It is advisable not to use metal bowls because they oxidize lettuce leaves faster.
 I usually use plastic bowls for preparing and glass bowls for serving.

 This was my sweet and sour butterhead salad recipe that I recommend everyone try and put on the family menu.

 How to Serve the Lettuce Salad?

-An idea to serve this butterhead salad is to put it in a glass bowl and add another tablespoon of Greek yoghurt on top.
+An idea to serve this butterhead salad is to put it in a glass bowl and add another tablespoon of Greek yoghurt.
 It looks great, and the taste is extraordinary.

-Suppose you liked the butterhead lettuce salad recipe and you want other own salad recipes from our menu, made according to my tastes.
+Suppose you liked the butterhead lettuce salad recipe and want other salad recipes from our menu, made according to my tastes.
 In that case, I recommend the following from our blog:

 - Mediterranean Cabbage Salad Recipe